liusiqi43/diffftp/README.md

     python run.py

 You will be asked if you want to download all the new files.
+Either way, latest files metadata will be stored and only new files will be downloaded when you run the script again in the future.